BabaYaga64/StudentRosterAngularJS/README.md

 ##Description

 This app uses AngularJS to add, remove, edit and filter students in a class.
+This code exemplifies our understanding of two-way data binding and utilizing directives in AngularJS.

 ###Technologies Used